pbrisbin/pbrisbin.com/_posts/2013-09-21-on_staticness.md

 ## Comments

-The only two features I lost during the transition were RSS and Comments.
-I'll definitely bring RSS back soon, but the Comments can never be (at least not without Disqus -- but, meh).
+Unfortunately, Comments aren't easy to do with a static site (at least not without something like Disqus, but meh).
 To all those that have commented on this site in the past, I apologize.
-That feature was just not worth maintaining a dynamic blog-as-web-app.
+That feature is just not worth maintaining a dynamic blog-as-web-app.

-I realized that the vast majority of comments on the site were one of three things:
+When considering this choice, I discovered that the comments on this site fell into one of three categories:

 1. Hey, nice post!
 2. Hey, here's a correction
 3. Hey, here's something additional about this topic

-These are all useful things, but there's never any real discussion going on between commenters; it's all just a note to me.
+These are all useful things, but there's never any real discussion going on between commenters; it's all just notes to me.
 So I've decided to let these come in as emails.
-My hope is folks who might've commented are OK sending it in an email.
+My hope is that folks who might've commented are OK sending it in an email.
 The address is in the footer pretty much where you'd expected a Comments section to be.
 I'll make sure that any corrections or additional info sent via email will make it back into the main content of the post.